 As a result of AWP litigation, the federal government and state Medicaid programs have recognized the gross abuse of price reporting by pharmaceutical manufacturers in the marketplace.

-In addition to helping states recoup financial losses as a result of this fraud, the litigation is even more significant.
-“These cases have made a significant social change in the way our Medicaid program operates,” explains Beasley Allen Shareholder W. Daniel “Dee” Miles, III, head of the firm’s Consumer Fraud section.
-“The federal government has actually revamped its pricing formula going forward, and that’s a direct result of this litigation.”
+“These cases have made a significant social change in how our Medicaid program operates,” explains Beasley Allen Shareholder W. Daniel “Dee” Miles, III, head of the firm’s Consumer Fraud section.
+“The federal government has revamped its pricing formula going forward, and that’s a direct result of this litigation.”